everypinio/hardpy/docs/about/fronted_sync.md

 The **test_stand** section contains information about the test stand.
 It is a computer on which **HardPy** is running and to which the DUT test equipment is connected.

-- **name** - test stand name.
+- **name**: test stand name.
 It can only be set once per test run.
   The user can specify the stand name by using [set_stand_name](./../documentation/pytest_hardpy.md#set_stand_name) function.
+- **revision** test stand revision.
+It can only be set once per test run.
+- **drivers**: **DEPRECATED, DO NOT USE IT**.
+  Information about drivers in the form of a dictionary, including test equipment and test equipment software.
+- **instruments**: list of information about the instruments (i.e. equipment) that form part of the test bench.
+  See the [instrument](#instrument) section for more information.
 - **drivers**: information about drivers in the form of a dictionary, including test equipment and test equipment software.
   The user can specify the driver info by using [set_driver_info](./../documentation/pytest_hardpy.md#set_driver_info) function.
 - **info**: dictionary containing additional information about the test stand.